Check the latest changes to our services and programs.

 - keep at least 1.5 metres between yourself and others

-- always carry a face mask with you when you leave home and wear it in the required situations, unless you have a lawful exception.
-More information is available on the DHHS face masks page.
+- always carry a face mask with you when you leave home and wear it in the required situations, unless you have an exemption.
+More information is available on the Victorian Government's face masks page.

 - cough and sneeze into your elbow

 - never, ever go out if you are unwell unless it is to get tested, then you must go straight home and stay there until you receive your test results.

 The Victorian Government also recommends meeting with friends and family outdoors, because there's a lower risk of spreading COVID-19 between people if you are outdoors.

 A permit system has been established for all domestic travel into Victoria, and travel to Victoria from New Zealand.

 Victorian daily updates